Conformal growth rates and spectral geometry on distributional limits of graphs: Introduction

 \paragraph{The Mass-Transport Principle} Let $\rrgraphs$ denote the set of doubly-rooted isomorphism classes of doubly-rooted, connected, locally finite graphs.
 A probability measure $\mu$ on $\rgraphs$ is {\em unimodular} if it obeys the following {\em Mass-Transport Principle:} For all Borel-measurable $F : \rrgraphs \to [0,\infty]$,

 If $(G,\rho)$ is a random rooted graph with law $\mu$, and $\mu$ is unimodular, we say that $(G,\rho)$ is a {\em unimodular random graph}.

-\paragraph{Distributional limits of finite graphs} As observed by Benjamini and Schramm \cite{BS01}, unimodular random graphs can be obtained from limits of finite graphs.
-Consider a sequence $\{G_n\} \subseteq \graphs$ of finite graphs, and let $\rho_n$ denote a uniformly random element of $V(G_n)$.
+\paragraph{Distributional limits of finite graphs} As observed by Benjamini and Schramm \cite{BS01}, distributional limits of finite graphs are unimodular random graphs.
+Consider a (possibly random) sequence $\{G_n\} \subseteq \graphs$ of finite graphs, and let $\rho_n$ denote a uniformly random element of $V(G_n)$.
 Then $\{(G_n,\rho_n)\}$ is a sequence of $\rgraphs$-valued random variables, and one has the following.

 \begin{lemma} If $\{(G_n,\rho_n)\} \todl (G,\rho)$, then $(G,\rho)$ is unimodular. \end{lemma}